Kostas Moschos - Composer, researcher, educator

 - Music archives and bibliography organization system (IEMA, 1990)

 - Postscript system for writing music of Byzantine score (1991)

-- Dynamic simulation of acoustic spaces via PC (IEMA, 1992)
+- Dynamic simulation of acoustic halls via PC (IEMA, 1992)

-- Model and proposals of a functional digital unit for musicians (IEMA, Delphi 1992)
+- Model and proposals of a functional digital system for musicians (IEMA, Delphi 1992)